asabatep/debian-packages/README.md

 ## python3-commandnotfound
 Debian build of Ubuntu's python3-commandnotfound (which mysteriously disappeared on the former).
 Built for Debian bullseye and sid.

-This adds apt support to thefuck on Debian.
+This adds apt support for [thefuck](https://github.com/nvbn/thefuck) on Debian.

 ### Installing
 Add repo and key (see previous instructions, don't create a preferences file for this one) and run ```apt install command-not-found python3-commandnotfound```.